lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   (see related text later in this section).
 Initially, and each time a SCHC fragment is received, the timer is reinitialized.
   The duration of this timer is not defined in this document and MUST be defined in the specific technology document.

 * Attempts.
-This counter counts the requests for a missing ACK.
+This counter counts the requests for a missing SCHC ACK.
 When it reaches the value MAX_ACK_REQUESTS, the sender assume there are recurrent SCHC fragment transmission errors and determines that an Abort is needed.
 The default value offered MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in the specific technology document.
 The Attempts counter is defined per window.
 It is initialized each time a new window is used.

 * Bitmap.
-The Bitmap is a sequence of bits carried in an ACK.
+The Bitmap is a sequence of bits carried in an SCHC ACK.
 Each bit in the Bitmap corresponds to a SCHC fragment of the current window, and provides feedback on whether the SCHC fragment has been received or not.
 The right-most position on the Bitmap reports if the All-0 or All-1 fragment has been received or not.
 Feedback on the SCHC fragment with the highest FCN value is provided by the bit in the left-most position of the Bitmap.
 In the Bitmap, a bit set to 1 indicates that the SCHC fragment of FCN corresponding to that bit position has been correctly sent and received.
   The text above describes the internal representation of the Bitmap.
-When inserted in the ACK for transmission from the receiver to the sender, the Bitmap MAY be truncated for energy/bandwidth optimisation, see more details in {{Bitmapopt}}.
+When inserted in the SCHC ACK for transmission from the receiver to the sender, the Bitmap MAY be truncated for energy/bandwidth optimisation, see more details in {{Bitmapopt}}.

 * Abort.
 On expiration of the Inactivity timer, or when Attempts reached MAX_ACK_REQUESTS or upon an occurrence of some other